 The DVD special features are as follows.
-On Disc 1, there’s a commentary with William Russell; Carole Ann Ford; producer Verity Lambert and director Richard Martin, moderated by Gary Russell.
-There’s a CGI effects option of the story; an info text commentary option to enjoy and two trailers for the story.
+On Disc 1, there’s an audio commentary with William Russell, Carole Ann Ford, producer Verity Lambert and director Richard Martin, moderated by Gary Russell.
+There’s a CGI effects option of the story, an info text commentary option to enjoy, and two BBC trailers for the story.

 On Disc 2, there’s a ‘Future Visions’ documentary on the design of the story with designer Spencer Chapman.
 There’s the ‘Future Memories’ making-of documentary featuring interviews the guest cast and crew.
 And there’s also ‘Talking Daleks’, featuring interviews with the original Dalek voice artists.
 There’s ‘Now And Then’, looking at the locations in the story and comparing them today.
 There’s ‘Script to Script’, an animated demonstration of how the final episode was recorded.
-And there’s ‘Whatever Happened to…Susan?’ which is an interesting radio play looking at Susan after ‘The Dalek Invasion of Earth’.
+And there’s ‘Whatever Happened to…Susan?’, which is an interesting radio play looking at Susan after ‘The Dalek Invasion of Earth’.
 There’s ‘Rehearsal Film’, a short silent film by Carole Ann Ford on the making of ‘The Dalek Invasion of Earth’.
 There’s a ‘Blue Peter’ item on Dalek cakes.
 Yummy!
-There’s a 40th Anniversary Celebration music video; a photo gallery of the story and two Slyther ‘Easter Eggs’ to look out for on this DVD disc.
+There’s a 40th Anniversary Celebration music video, a photo gallery of the story, and two Slyther ‘Easter Eggs’ to look out for on the second DVD disc.

 ‘The Dalek Invasion of Earth’ isn’t really the most inspiring or exciting Dalek story for me.
 It’s highly regarded, but I wish it was more action-packed and pacier compared to other Dalek stories.
 But I enjoyed watching this and it features a touching and moving departure for Carole Ann Ford as Susan.